Golconda: Architecture

 Golconda fort is listed as an archaeological treasure on the official "List of Monuments" prepared by the Archaeological Survey of India under The Ancient Monuments and Archaeological Sites and Remains Act.
 Golconda consists of four distinct forts with a 10 km long outer wall with 87 semicircular bastions (some still mounted with cannons), eight gateways, and four drawbridges, with a number of royal apartments and halls, temples, mosques, magazines, stables, etc. inside.
 The lowest of these is the outermost enclosure entered by the "Fateh Darwaza" (Victory gate, so called after Aurangzeb’s triumphant army marched in through this gate) studded with giant iron spikes (to prevent elephants from battering them down) near the south-eastern corner.
 An acoustic effect can be experienced at Fateh Darwazaan, a hand clap at a certain point below the dome at the entrance reverberates and can be heard clearly at the "Bala Hisar" pavilion, the highest point almost a kilometer away.
 This worked as a warning in case of an attack.

 The "Bala Hisar" gate is the main entrance to the fort located on the eastern side.
 It has a pointed arch bordered by rows of scroll work.
 The spandrels have yalis and decorated roundels.
 The area above the door has peacocks with ornate tails flanking an ornamental arched niche.
 The granite block lintel below has sculpted yalis flanking a disc.
 The design of peacocks and lions is typical of Hindu architecture and underlies this fort's Hindu origins.

-The Jagadamba temple, located next to the mosque of Ibrahim and the king's palace, is visited by hundreds of thousands of Hindu devotees during Bonalu festival every year.
-Jagadamba temple is about 900 to 1,000 years old, dating back to early Kakatiya period.
-A Mahankali temple is located in the vicinity, within Golconda fort.
+The Jagdamba temple, located next to the mosque of Ibrahim and the king's palace, is visited by hundreds of thousands of Hindu devotees during Bonalu festival every year.
+Jagadamba temple is about 900 to 1,000 years old, dating back to early Kakatiya dynasty.
+A Mahakali temple is located in the vicinity, within Golconda fort.

-The fort also contains the tombs of the Qutub Shahi kings.
+The fort also contains the Qutb Shahi tombs.
 These tombs display features of Indo-Islamic architecture and are located about 1 km north of the outer wall of Golconda.
 They are encircled by gardens and numerous carved stones.

 The two individual pavilions on the outer side of Golconda are built on a point which is quite rocky.
 The "Kala Mandir" is also located in the fort.
 It can be seen from the king's durbar (king's court) which was on top of the Golconda fort.

 The other buildings found inside the fort are: Habshi Kamans (Abyssian arches), Ashlah Khana, Taramati mosque, Ramadas Bandikhana, Camel stable, private chambers (kilwat), Mortuary bath, Nagina bagh, Ramasasa's kotha, Durbar hall, Ambar khana etc.